traeok/cpp-parser/README.md

-# pparser
+# cpp-parser

 A lexical analyzer (lexer) and CLI parser facility implemented in C++.
-This project started as a port of a Rust lexer to C++, following pre-C++11 standards with limited use of C++11 features (only vector, unordered_map, and map) to enable compatibility with older compilers.
+This project adheres to C++03 standards with limited use of C++ Technical Report 1 features to enable compatibility with older compilers.

 ## Lexer Features